Warm, creamy, and cheesy, this Vegan Broccoli Casserole is amazingly delicious and perfect for dinner or taking to social functions.

 - 1/2 cup raw cashews (or 1/2 cup white beans)

-- 4 Tbsp nutritional yeast
+- 4 tablespoons nutritional yeast

-- 1 Tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

 - 1 pinch paprika

-- 1/2 pinch cayenne pepper optional
+- 1/2 pinch cayenne pepper, optional

-Make the Creamy Vegan Cheese Sauce first using directions below.
+- Make the Creamy Vegan Cheese Sauce first using directions below.

-In a medium sized sauce pan, saute onion, garlic, red bell pepper, and celery in veggie broth.
+- In a medium-sized saucepan, saute onion, garlic, red bell pepper, and celery in veggie broth.
 Cook until slightly tender, approximately 3 minutes.

-Add the broccoli florets and cook another 3 minutes.
+- Add the broccoli florets and cook another 3 minutes.

-Stir in chickpeas, brown rice, 2 cups of the cheese sauce, almonds (if using), and spices.
+- Stir in chickpeas, brown rice, 2 cups of the cheese sauce, almonds (if using), and spices.
 Save the remaining 1 cup of cheese sauce for topping.

-Once completely cooked, remove from oven and allow to cool.
+- Once completely cooked, remove from oven and allow to cool.

-Serve warm and enjoy!
+- Serve warm and enjoy!

-In medium pot, bring about 3 cups of water to a boil.
+- In a medium pot, bring about 3 cups of water to a boil.
 Place potatoes, carrots, and onion in pot and allow to cook until veggies are tender, approximately 15 minutes.
 Cooking time will vary based on how small the veggies are diced.

-Now, it's ready to use in this casserole or anything else you need a creamy, cheesy sauce in.
-It makes approximately 1 quart and can be stored in the refrigerator up to 2 weeks.
+- Now, it's ready to use in this casserole or anything else you need a creamy, cheesy sauce in.
+It makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.